dijeesh/nats-streaming-operator-with-sql-backend/README.md

 cd deploy
 kubectl apply -f 302_expose_via_internal_elb.yaml
 ```
-This will create an Amazon ELB (Internal) and expose it on por 4222.
+This will create an Amazon ELB (Internal) and expose it on port 4222.
 Access restricted to VPC CIDR Only.

 **Public Network**